diamond-next/diamond-next/docs/index.md

 ## Huh, -next ?

 This is fork of [python-diamond/Diamond](https://github.com/python-diamond/Diamond).
 Unfortunately development of Diamond is stuck, let's face it - project is abandoned.
 Diamond-next is an effort to continue the work.
+Besides the name of the package, under the hood, from user perspective, everything will be the same.

 ## Getting Started

 Steps to getting started:

   * Read the [documentation](http://diamond.readthedocs.org)
-  * Install via `pip install diamond`.
+  * Install via `pip install diamond-next`.
     The releases on GitHub are not recommended for use.
     Use `pypi-install diamond` on Debian/Ubuntu systems with python-stdeb installed to build packages.
   * Copy the `diamond.conf.example` file to `diamond.conf`.